"

 1. Start preparing for interview.

-2. After completing this task, please verify that it is on the Career Readiness checklist and check it off.
+2. After completing this task, please check it off on the Career Development checklist.

 Interview preparation is the process of getting ready for a job interview by researching, practicing, and planning your responses and approach.